 November 02, 2021 / Educational

-Learn about beading findings in our educational jewelry guide!
+Learn about types of beading findings in our educational jewelry guide!
 When you are beginning beading, the lingo can be overwhelming.
 Learn the essential vocabulary and common components you will need.
 Choose the right beading wire, clasps, headpins, and more for your next beading design.

 In this blog we'll cover: